Konvt/lurti/README.md

 end
 ```

-When using the `new()` inherited from object, since LSP is not so intelligent, the prompt for the function parameter list is not very friendly.
+When using the `new()` inherited from `Object`, since LSP is not so intelligent, the prompt for the function parameter list is not very friendly.

 At this point, you can explicitly provide a rewrite of `new()`.